Akkii4/EIP-2930_Optional-AccessLists/README.md

 ## Conclusion

 Access lists optimize gas costs when transactions access predictable storage across multiple contracts.
 By pre-declaring the addresses and slots you need, gas savings are possible.

+## Note

+If there are no cross-contract calls or if storage slots are unknown, then using access is no-brainer as it in turn cost more gas if accessed wrong storage slot.